rgmelvin/beargrease-by-cabrillo/README.md

 Consider adding a `--runner` flag or customizing detection logic if your project uses a different testing framework.

 Want to contribute?
-Fork it, tweak it, break it, fix it, go wild — and send a PR 🛠️
+Fork it, tweak it, break it, fix it, go w — and send a PR 🛠️

 ---